SIMPler realisation of Scalar Dark Matter: Summary and Conclusion

 \section{Summary and Conclusion}

 We have presented a model where both SIMP and WIMP realization of a scalar DM is possible.
-This is achieved by assuming a complex scalar field $\chi$ which transforms under un unbroken $Z_3$.
-When the portal coupling is small it provides a SIMP solution and when the portal coupling is large, it provides a WIMP like solution.
-In principle, this bit of model construct is good enough to realise the correct relic density in a SIMP condition and perhaps serves as the simplest SIMP DM, where the number changing process within the dark sector is solely governed by DM self coupling.
-However, we add to that another scalar field $\phi$ that is even under $Z_3$, acquires a vev, mixes with SM Higgs and serves as a light scalar mediator to aid DM self scattering to yield a large parameter space available to the model.
-We also see that due to the presence of this additional field, the coupling to achieve a successful SIMP DM do not require to be that large of strong interaction limit.
-Relic density allows the mass range of the DM to be within a large range even upto $\sim$ GeV, which gets further restricted from the self scattering constraints and unitarity bound.
-For Bullet cluster the bound turns out to be within $\sim 200$ MeV range, while for Abell cluster data, the bound is more restrictive and remains within $\sim 50$ MeV.
+This is achieved by assuming a complex scalar field $\chi$ which transforms under unbroken $\mathcal{Z}_3$.
+When the portal coupling is small, it provides a SIMP solution and when the portal coupling is large, it provides a WIMP like solution.
+In principle, this bit of model construct is good enough to realise the correct relic density in SIMP scenario and perhaps serves as the simplest SIMP DM, where the number changing process within the dark sector is solely governed by DM self coupling.
+However, we add to that another scalar field $\phi$ that is even under $\mathcal{Z}_3$, acquires a vev, mixes with SM Higgs and serves as a light scalar mediator to aid DM self scattering to yield a large parameter space available to the model.
+We also see that due to the presence of this additional field, the self coupling to achieve a successful SIMP DM paradigm enjoys a larger freedom.
+The allowed parameter space gets further restricted from the self scattering constraints and unitarity bound; for Bullet cluster the bound turns out to be within $\sim 200$ MeV, while for Abell cluster data, the bound is more restrictive and remains within $\sim 50$ MeV.